shubhangi318/news-analyzer/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📬 Contact

-For any questions or suggestions, please open an issue in the GitHub repository.
+For any questions or suggestions, please drop an email to shubhangi318@gmail.com.
+Thanks!